dans-espace/Hackathon-Game/README.md

 Use the spacebar to shoot.
 Use left and right arrow keys to move left and right respectively.

+Unzip the attached file and run the script to play.

 # Sources Used:
 https://www.techwithtim.net/tutorials/game-development-with-python/pygame-tutorial
 https://www.pygame.org/docs/